Saturday, August 16, 2025

 In the original Star Fox, this stage had some catchy music and interesting water-based foes.
 In this game, it's just a battle arena for our heroes to engage in combat with...

-...The Star Wolf Team, which is a sort of evil twin version of our heroes with none of their coolness.
+...The Star Wolf Team, the cosmic evil twin version of our heroes with none of their coolness.
 You know that Wolf himself is evil because he sports an eyepatch.

-NO!
-I've read Ayn Rand!
+No way pal!
+I've read Ayn Rand.
 YOU'RE ON YOUR OWN, PEPPY!
-BOOTSTRAPS!

-Two ships fly away from the battle, looking the worse for wear.
+Only two of my ships fly away from the battle, looking the worse for wear.
+Star Wolf fights are no joke.

 It's just as well, though...
 Falco is the only other member of the crew worth a damn besides Fox, which is probably why he got a shoutout in Bloodhound Gang's "Mope".